Sir Boateng Online

 placing the components

 As soon as you click on the “P” button, the Device Library selector window will immediately open.
-Select the Arduino from the Category pane and double click on the “Arduino Uno” from the device list space at the right side of the Category pane.
+Select the Arduino from the Category pane and double-click on the “Arduino Uno” from the device list space on the right side of the Category pane.
 This will result in the component name appearing in the Object Selector in the editing window.

 4 way Arduino traffic system: Adding the Arduino Uno board